ThomasMertes/seed7/src/read_me.txt

 COMPILING UNDER WINDOWS WITH GCC

-    You need gcc and mingw32-make from MinGW.
-Use a console and change the PATH variable to contain the MinGW tools.
-Then go to the 'src' directory and type:
+    When gcc and mingw32-make from MinGW are installed use a console, go to the 'src' directory and type:

     copy mk_mingw.mak makefile
     mingw32-make depend